1. Products

 The LibGD library provides the capability to create and manipulate images with ease.
 It allows using the creation of images in BMP, GIF, TGA, WBMP, JPEG, PNG, TIFF, WebP, XPM file formats with just a couple of lines of C code.
 One great feature of the library is that it lets you create images on the fly.
 The library is known for creating images on the fly that can be used on Web pages.
 It enables you to programmatically create an image, color it, draw on it, and save it to disk with ease.

-Generate & Modify Images via C API
+How to Generate & Modify Images via C API?

 gdImagePtr im;